sh33tal/blog/content/post/My-C#-Tips.md

-Testing char Unicode validity
+### Testing char Unicode validity

-sometimes it's useful to check whether a character is valid or not.
+It's useful to check whether a character is valid or not.
 To do this, we can use the static GetUnicodeCharacter method of the char struct.
 To use this method, we pass in a char and we get back a category.
 To test whether the character is valid, we check this Category is not equal to the OtherNotAssigned category.

             var validCharacter = 'q';